mseifert9/Javascript-Slideshow/readme.md

 ## Overview
 ### Settings
 Settings are all passed in a single object.
 Below is a table of the setting property name and a description
-- Make Draggable
-- Make Resizable
-- Use document.body as the container
-- Center the slideshow
-- Resize With Window - automatically adjust the container and image with change in the browser window size

 #### Container
 Property | Default | Description